gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ## What

-This RFD proposes a new mechanism for Teleport agents to automatically update to a version scheduled by an operator via tctl.
+This RFD proposes a new mechanism for scheduled, automatic updates of Teleport agents.

+Users of Teleport will be able to use the tctl CLI to specify desired versions and update schedules.

 All agent installations are in-scope for this proposal, including agents installed on Linux servers and Kubernetes.